EU Trade Policy

 The Common Trade Policy covers the trade of goods and services, as well as issues such as the trade aspects of intellectual property, public procurement and foreign direct investment.
 It also promotes environmental and social sustainable development, while assisting developing countries in participating in trade through lower tariffs and support programs.
 Additionally, it establishes legislative measures for trade defense and market access, primarily aimed at protecting EU businesses from unfair practices.

 Trade policy constitutes one of the most powerful tools of the EU to ensure economic prosperity and Union competitiveness, as it supports and strengthens both the internal market and the Union's external action.
-Through its trade policy, the Union aims to play a leadership role in the global economic and trade landscape, promoting its priorities for digital and climate transition while protecting its values and interests.
+Through its trade policy, the Union aims to play a leadership role in the global economic and trade landscape, promoting its priorities for digital and climate transition while protecting its values and interests and strengthening its resilience.

 Mid-term EU Trade Policy Strategy